On F List of Movie Reviews

 Francisco Rabal in mind because of Belle de Jour.
 When the actor arrived at the airport, William Friedkin

-was looking for him but became mystified after seeing Fernando Rey...a Spanish actor to play a Frenchman.
+was looking for him but got mystified after seeing Fernando Rey...a Spanish actor to play a Frenchman.

 Happily, Rabal ended up doing Sorcerer as one of the four desperate guys.

-If anybody deserves an Oscar, it's Gerald B. Greenberg for editing which is brilliant work although
+If anybody deserves an Oscar, it's Gerald B. Greenberg for the editing, which is brilliant work, although

 William Friedkin did a lot of it, especially the chase.
 Because of what William Friedkin did and after being